Scrap Book (diary)

 Scrap Book, formally published as Govardhanrám Madhavrám Tripáthi's Scrap Book, is a diary written by Indian writer Govardhanram Tripathi from 1885 to 1906.
 It is a repository of the author's wide-ranging thoughts, including on moral and spiritual conflicts.
 It provides many details about Govardhanram's life and family.

 Background

 Govardhanram obtained his LLB degree in 1883 after repeated failures, and moved to Mumbai in 1884 to practice as a pleader at high court.
 In January 1885, when he was 30, he started writing Scrap Book.
 He noted in it important points and quotations from books that he read.
 He wrote in the diary till 3 November 1906, a few months before his death.
 It is believed that Govardhanram maintained a personal diary also, but this has not been found.

-Originally spanning seven notebooks, it was edited by Kantilal Pandya, Sanmukhlal Pandya, and Ramprasad Bakshi and published in three volumes from 1957 to 1959.
+Originally spanning seven notebooks, it was edited by કાન્તિલાલ પંડ્યા (whose name is romanized as Kantilal Pandya), Sanmukhlal Pandya, and Ramprasad Bakshi and published in three volumes from 1957 to 1959.
 Bakshi published an abridged version in Gujarati titled Govardhanram Ni Manannondh.